madalynmiles/final_project/README.md

-# Middle-Agers May Be The Highest Drug Users of All (No Pun Intended)
+# Middle-Agers May Be The Highest Drug Users of All

+######(No Pun Intended)

-## Study from the National Survey on Drug Use and Health from the Substance Abuse and Mental Health Data Archive reveals demographic breakdown of drug users, and the drugs they used.
+### Study from the National Survey on Drug Use and Health from the Substance Abuse and Mental Health Data Archive reveals demographic breakdown of drug users and the drugs they used.

-By: Madalyn Miles
+##### By: Madalyn Miles

-Description of data: I retrieved this data from fivethirtyeight and was easily able to load it into google sheets to clean and interrogate.
-The .csv file is linked in my repository.
+Description of Data: This data was retrieved from a fivethirtyeight dataset set called "Drug Use By Age".
+I was easily able to load the original .csv file into a google sheet to clean and interrogate.

 Cleaning the Data: